Southeast Tourism Society & SETTRA AGENDA

 Whether you want to familiarize yourself with advocacy for our industry, or develop your strategy for 2019, join us for this informative session that recognizes the importance of advocacy on the local, state, and federal levels.

-Join us as we kick off this year’s annual conference by recognizing our newest class of Travel Marketing Professionals (TMP).
+Join us as we kick off this year’s annual conference by recognizing our new class of Travel Marketing Professionals (TMP).

-Sweet treats will be served in the Vendor Trade Show.
+Sweet treats will be served in the trade show.

 The Roundtable Discussions will be on these topics: